-In 2023, Dow delivered LEAD - a three-day summit covering all people leaders and influential leaders (~3,500) - with topics focused on purpose, performance and people, including key priorities and leader expectations.
-People Leader Essentials and People Leader Foundations programs were provided to upskill more than 330 new leaders at Dow.
-In addition, 117 individuals participated in the McKinsey Accelerate Development Program that provides leadership development for underrepresented talent, and 206 leaders graduated from executive educational courses at Columbia, MIT, Wharton, Stanford and Yale through the global ExecOnline Program.
+In 2024, Dow delivered LEAD, a three-day virtual/in-person hybrid summit covering all people leaders and influential leaders (~3,500), with topics focused on purpose, performance and people, including key priorities and leader expectations.
+People Leader Essentials and People Leader Foundations programs continued to be provided to upskill leaders at Dow.
+In addition, Dow employees continue participating in the McKinsey Accelerate Development and ExecOnline programs providing leadership development experience through educational courses at Columbia, MIT, Wharton, Stanford and Yale.